bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 Speaker 0: 00:34:15

-Okay, and a 128 byte transaction would look like 4, 32 bytes.
+Okay, and a 128 byte transaction would look like four 32 bytes.
 Why is 64 singled out is my question.

 Speaker 1: 00:34:23